 - Google Surveys Website Satisfaction – Google Surveys

 - Crazy Egg

 This out-of-the-box integration doesn’t require any special knowledge.
-And, for any other script that you might have, most of the providers have a how-to guide for integrating with Google Tag Manager.
+And, for any other script that you might have, we can walk you through the process of integrating Google Tag Manager and Shopify.

 Questions about GTM?
 Get in touch with our team of Shopify experts and Google Analytics consultants!

 - Building funnels and triggering other marketing tags in GTM

 - How to set up Enhanced Ecommerce tracking via GTM